aws/sagemaker-jumpstart-industry-pack/docs/source/what-is.rst

 (tabular and long-form text) datasets for machine learning.
 It provides a set of finance text analysis capabilities as follows:

-- It retrieves SEC Filings from SEC EDGAR database.
+- It retrieves SEC Filings from the SEC EDGAR database.
 - It calculates NLP scores for text data of the SEC Filings.
 - It summarizes text data using the :class:`~smjsindustry.Summarizer` class, choosing between the Jaccard and k-medoids algorithms.
-- It combines text data with tabular data into a multimodal dataset.
+- It combines text data, tabular data, and categorical data into a multimodal dataset.
 - It provides pretrained RoBERTa-SEC language models with S&P 500 10-K/Q filings over the last decades and the English wikipedia corpus.